Execute a Free Illinois Probation Search (Information Lookup)

 FOIA requests must be handled promptly, with requestors expecting a response within 10-15 business days in most cases.
 Lastly, copies may incur some fees depending on the records requested, and it’s possible that requests may be denied if they are deemed confidential.

-Run an Illinois Probation Search via County or City Agencies
+Run an Illinois Probation Search via County & City Agencies

 It’s also possible to contact the clerk of the circuit court overseeing the location in which an individual is serving community supervision to ask questions about a probation search in Illinois.